jsonmaur/phoenix-turnstile/README.md

 <a href="https://github.com/jsonmaur/phoenix-turnstile/actions/workflows/test.yml"><img alt="Test Status" src="https://img.shields.io/github/actions/workflow/status/jsonmaur/phoenix-turnstile/test.yml?label=&style=for-the-badge&logo=github"></a> <a href="https://hexdocs.pm/phoenix_turnstile/"><img alt="Hex Version" src="https://img.shields.io/hexpm/v/phoenix_turnstile?style=for-the-badge&label=&logo=elixir" /></a>

-Components and helpers for using [Cloudflare Turnstile CAPTCHAs](https://www.cloudflare.com/products/turnstile/) in Phoenix apps.
+Phoenix components and helpers for using CAPTCHAs with [Cloudflare Turnstile](https://www.cloudflare.com/products/turnstile/).
 To get started, log into the Cloudflare dashboard and visit the Turnstile tab.
 Add a new site with your domain name (no need to add `localhost` if using the default test keys), and take note of your site key and secret key.
 You'll need these values later.

 ## Getting Started